guregu/worker-prolog/README.md

 I would love to experiment with **D1 support**, so if you can hook me up with a beta invite please [keep in touch](mailto:greg.roseberry@gmail.com).
 As crazy as it sounds, I think Prolog would be an extremely viable language for the Cloudflare ecosystem and I'd like to help make first-class Prolog support a reality.

-Currently persistence is limited by Durable Object's storage API limits, so the source text or a particular predicate's code cannot exceed 128KB, for example.
-Hopefully this could be improved by D1.
+~~Currently persistence is limited by Durable Object's storage API limits, so the source text or a particular predicate's code cannot exceed 128KB, for example~~.
+Things get chunked now so there's a workaround, but D1 would still be nice :-).

 ## Towards a Semantic Web